padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 A Sentinel-2 false colour band combination (B12, B8, B4) to display fire scars.
 Examples of fire scar pixels are highlighted with a red circle.

+Given we can see fire scars in the image above, using a more robust technique to delineate burnt areas has been applied below.
+The normalised burn ratio is computed and visualised for fire scar analysis.

 ```JavaScript
 var nbr = s2